-Combine 4 cups of white vinegar, 4 cups warm water and 1 tbs. dishwashing detergent (blue Dawn works best) in a spray bottle.
-Spray on your glass shower doors, let sit for 15 minutes then gently scrub area with a clean, soft bristle brush.
-Rinse clean with hot water then squeegee or dry with a clean cloth.
+Combine 4 cups of white vinegar, 4 cups of warm water, and 1 tbsp dishwashing detergent (blue Dawn works best) in a spray bottle.
+Spray on your glass shower doors, let sit for 15 minutes, then gently scrub the area with a clean, soft bristle brush.
+Rinse clean with hot water, then squeegee or dry with a clean cloth.

 Create a paste using a 1:1 ratio of baking soda and water (add more water as necessary to make a spreadable consistency.)
-Once you have your paste, mix in 1 tbs of dishwashing detergent.)
-Apply mixture to your glass shower door and any other areas with soap scum buildup.
-Let sit for 15 minutes then gently scrub area with a clean, soft bristle brush.
-Rinse clean with hot water then squeegee or dry with a clean cloth.
+Once you have your paste, mix in 1 tbsp of dishwashing detergent.)
+Apply the mixture to your glass shower door and any other areas with soap scum buildup.
+Let sit for 15 minutes, then gently scrub the area with a clean, soft bristle brush.
+Rinse clean with hot water, then squeegee or dry with a clean cloth.

 Create a paste using a 1:1 ratio of Borax and water (add more water as necessary to make a spreadable consistency.)
-Once you have your paste, mix in 2 tbs of dishwashing detergent.
-Apply mixture to your glass shower door and any other areas with soap scum buildup.
-Let sit for 15 minutes then gently scrub area with a clean, soft bristle brush.
-Rinse clean with hot water then squeegee or dry with a clean cloth.
+Once you have your paste, mix in 2 tbsp of dishwashing detergent.
+Apply the mixture to your glass shower door and any other areas with soap scum buildup.
+Let sit for 15 minutes, then gently scrub the area with a clean, soft bristle brush.
+Rinse clean with hot water, then squeegee or dry with a clean cloth.

 We hope these tips allow you to enjoy your glass shower doors for years to come!
 Contact us at omgshowerdoors.comor call us at (631) 842-2515 for more information on custom glass shower doors and mirrors!